Graispect/dear-mk/README.md

 this is a moment.

 ## concept
-to n from mk turns structured answers into letters written with my words. cryptic and intentional.
+dear mk turns structured answers into letters written with my words. cryptic and intentional.

 ## what i worked on